Happa1/unit1-2024/project/unit1/project1.md

 ```

 ## Chart System
 My client requires a system to see her transaction history visually easy to understandable.
-I thought creating line graph to show user's deposit, withdrawal, and balance history by using user's atm csv file and matplotlib.pyplot.
+I thought creating line graph to show user's deposit, withdrawal, and balance history by using open command user's atm csv file and matplotlib.pyplot library.

 In line 1, I imported matplotlib.pyplot as plt to import library to draw graph.
 In line 2, I imported pandas library as pd to read csv file.
 If user choose menu of transaction table (menu_option == 5), the program start the session of chart, in line 3.